MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/clients.md

 ---
 # Connect to Azure Data Explorer like SQL Server

-Azure Data Explorer provides TDS-compliant endpoints that imitate the functionality of Microsoft SQL Server.
-As a result, any library and application that can connect to a Microsoft Azure SQL Database with Azure Active Directory (Azure AD) authentication can also connect to Azure Data Explorer.
-You can access your data stored in Azure Data Explorer by specifying the server domain name in the same way you would when connecting to Microsoft Azure SQL Database.
+Any library and application that can connect to a Microsoft Azure SQL Database with Azure Active Directory (Azure AD) authentication can also connect to Azure Data Explorer.
+Access your data stored in Azure Data Explorer by specifying the server domain name in the same way you would when connecting to Microsoft Azure SQL Database.
+This functionality is made possible by Azure Data Explorer's TDS-compliant endpoints, which emulate Microsoft SQL Server.

-This article explains how to connect and authenticate to Azure Data Explorer using the SQL Server emulation functionality, such as with [JDBC](#jdbc), [ODBC](#odbc), [Azure Data Studio](#azure-data-studio-134-and-above), and more.
+This article explains how to connect and authenticate to Azure Data Explorer using [JDBC](#jdbc), [ODBC](#odbc), [Azure Data Studio](#azure-data-studio-134-and-above), and more.

 > [!NOTE]
 >